First, a few quick questions and answers about the Umbria Jazz Festival:

 My favorite Musical Acts During Umbria Jazz

-Umbria Jazz has been going on for almost 50 years.
+Umbria Jazz has now been going on for 50 years.

 Many musicians play here regularly.
-In the past, Miles Davis came two or three times, in the last 4 years Diana Krall has come twice, and less famous local acts return every year.
+In the past, Miles Davis came two or three times.
+In the last 4 years Diana Krall has come twice, Herbi Hancock multiple times and Samara Joy had her first concert in Europe, and proceed to return 2 years in a row.

 Other fun regulars are Ray Gelato & the Giants who come from England every few years.
 Great for the classic Frank Sinatra feel and they attract big crowds.